World marks International Day of Forests

 Over the past decade, the government of Uganda made huge steps towards development of legal fand institutional framework to enhance environmental protection.
 The National Forestry Policy was passed in 2001, in addition to creating Forest Sector Support Department (FSSD), the National Forestry Authority (NFA) and the District Forestry Services (DFS).
 Despite this improvement, gaps still exist.
 First, while FSSD and NFA have budgetary support, DFS’s have negligible or no budgetary allocations, yet they are mandated to manage local forest reserves and to provide technical support on tree growing on farms including urban forestry. secondly the Government of Uganda has placed a lot of emphasis on commercial forest plantations, mainly monocultures like eucalyptus, with more focus on profit at the expense of other ecosystem services offered by natural forests.

 The civil society organizations including World Agroforestry Centre (ICRAF) and Vi Agroforestry in partnership with Uganda National Farmers Federation (UNFFE) have been actively involved in supporting communities to restore forests, grow trees on farmlands and degraded sites, and promote Farmer Managed Natural Regeneration (FMNR).
-District Farmers Associations (DFAs) of Sembabule, Masaka, Gomba, Mpigi, Wakiso, Bugiri Mayuge and Moyo have been actively involved in these activities.
+District Farmers Associations (DFAs) of Sembabule, Masaka, Gomba, Mpigi, Wakiso, Bugiri Mayuge and Moyo have been actively involved in these activities under the WESLAM project which is fight deforestation and land degradation through agroforestry and sustainable agriculture.
 For the past eight years, over 25,000 individuals have adopted FMNR and approximately 1,100 hectares of degraded farmlands/rangelands have been restored in Uganda.
 Even today, as we celebrate International Day of Forests, we have mobilised farmers through these DFAs to participate in massive tree planting, create awareness and campaign for forest restoration, agroforestry and do exhibitions through community drives.
 The DFAs will plant 26,000 trees in public spaces including community forests, schools, and places of worship.

 While partnering with DFAs, Vi Agroforestry realised that smallholder farmers in Uganda have high interest in integrating trees in their farming systems, because of multiple benefits derived thereof.
 The major drawback has been the absence of institutionalized arrangement to help coordinate actors and provide the much-required technical support on agroforestry.
 To bridge this gap, agroforestry partners in Uganda developed a draft National Agroforestry Strategy which seeks to institutionalize agroforestry and promote its wide-scale application.